-The Weaknesses: Universities are designed for learning, but best utilized by people living on-campus.
+The Weaknesses: Universities are designed for education, but specifically for the education of on-campus tuition-paying students.
 The cross-over to professional training misses the mark in a few key areas.

 - Universities can be complicated campuses.
 Finding the building named after a famous alumni is often easier for students than for professional trainees, and the bigger the campus, the bigger the maze.

 - Unless you strike a deal with the school cafeteria, catering can be difficult to arrange.
 Lecture halls don’t exactly lend themselves to snack bars and catering set-ups.
 This will obviously differ depending on the university, but the buildings are generally not built with that in mind.

 - Universities also don’t offer much in the way of support, especially technical.
 A university campus comes with a long list of technical support needs, and the training session outside of University control doesn’t land on the top of that list.
 It is rare to find any technical support whatsoever from this venue.

 - The biggest weakness with universities comes in the form of class offering difficulties.
 For many universities, a professional training hosted on campus cannot compete with any class that currently exists on-campus.
 That means your training can’t resemble any class from any major in the school’s curriculum.
 You might have to cut class before even starting.

 The Bottom Line: Universities can be good for no-tech, casual meetings, especially for only a portion of the day.
 For more complex trainings, work with a provider who can ensure that you have everything you need for a successful training event.

 Hotels are often popular venues for business meetings or company events, so many corporate trainers will seek out hotels on habit.
 But is that knee-jerk reaction justified?